Snow, rain slam California as Michigan shivers without power

 The weather service said temperatures could drop far below normal in the region, posing a special risk to homeless people.

 Taxin reported from Orange County, California.
-Contributing to this report were Associated Press journalists Haven Daley in California, Corey Williams in Michigan and Sarah Brumfeld in Washington, D.C., along with many other AP journalists around the country.
+Contributing to this report were Associated Press journalists Haven Daley in California, Claire Rush in Oregon, Corey Williams in Michigan, Scott Sonner in Nevada, Margaret Stafford in Missouri and Sarah Brumfeld in Washington, D.C., along with many other AP journalists around the country.

 Credit: AP